Tonydum/Airline-Customer-Booking-Analysis/README.md

 - [Dashboard](#dashboard)
 - [Recommendations](#recommendations)

-## Project Overview
+## Project Background

-This project analyzes booking behavior from an airline’s customer dataset to uncover key insights into booking completion rates, customer preferences, and flight schedules.
-The dataset contains 50,000 bookings, of which 7,000 are completed and 43,000 are not, resulting in a 15% booking completion rate.
-The analysis aims to identify factors that influence booking behavior and provide recommendations to improve the airline's operational efficiency and customer engagement.
+Airlines face significant challenges in optimizing booking rates and understanding customer preferences to enhance the overall customer experience.
+With increasing competition, it has become essential to identify the key factors that drive booking completions, improve operational efficiency, and ensure high customer engagement.
+The Airline Customer Booking Analysis project was developed with the aim of understanding customer booking behavior and identifying the factors that influence whether customers complete their bookings.

+Using a dataset containing 50,000 customer booking records, the project analyzed key customer preferences, booking channels, flight schedules, and lead times.
+The goal was to provide insights into the booking process, understand customer behaviors, and recommend strategies to optimize booking completions.
+Ultimately, the findings aimed to help the airline improve its marketing efforts, streamline booking processes, and increase overall revenue through better customer engagement.

 ## Executive Summary